Closed Door Cabin Blaster Layouts.

 ⬆️Table blaster – 2 (or more) wheels.

-The eight of equipment rises, wheels are still on the side, one blast from top one from bottom for perfect coverage.⬇️
+The height of equipment rises, wheels are still on the side - one blast from top one from bottom for perfect coverage.⬇️

-Pros: parts are usually hanged to a fixture, so it can give a perfect 3d coverage’ specially in combo with planetaries, easy cabin to inspect, can cut cycle time by 60/70% from the single wheel if flipping is needed; as well almost same footprint.
+Pros: parts are usually hung on a fixture, giving perfect 3D coverage, especially when combined with planetaries; easy cabin to inspect; can cut cycle time by 60–70% compared to a single wheel when flipping is needed — with almost the same footprint.

 Cons: more expensive due to double controls and higher capacity accessories for the double quantity media to handle.